tjubiit/TJU-DHD/README.md

          year = "2020"
         }
 ```
-If you are interested in pedestrian detection methods and datasets, you can read [our survey paper](https://arxiv.org/pdf/2010.00456.pdf).
+If you are interested in pedestrian detection methods and datasets, you can read [our survey paper](https://arxiv.org/pdf/2010.00456.pdf) or [our projects](https://github.com/JialeCao001/PedSurvey).
 ```
 @article{Cao_PDR_arXiv_2020,
          author = {Jiale Cao and Yanwei Pang and Jin Xie and Fahad Shahbaz Khan and Ling Shao},